Good news! The CDC has cleared fully vaccinated individuals for travel as they are less likely to contract and spread COVID-19.

 Arrival in Peru:

-- The entrance of non-resident passengers from United Kingdom, South Africa and/or Brazil, or who have made a stopover in such countries in the last 14 days, is suspended from March 29 to April 11.
+- The entrance of non-resident passengers from India, South Africa and/or Brazil, or who have made a stopover in such countries in the last 14 days, is suspended until May 30.

 - The only requirement for domestic flights is a signed affidavit stating that no symptoms of COVID-19 are present.

-- The use of mask to travel throughout the country is mandatory and the population is reminded of hand washing and social distancing constantly.
+- The use of masks to travel throughout the country is mandatory.
+In addition, double face masks are now required to enter many establishments, including shopping centers, markets, supermarkets, department stores, restaurants and other crowded places.
 MLP will hand out disposable masks and shields throughout the trip.

 - Cleaning protocols are adopted to disinfect every area on an ongoing basis, with particular emphasis on high-touch and high-traffic areas, such as counters and front desk, door handles, public bathrooms and room keys, among others.

-- Hand sanitizer dispensers are available throughout the hotel, especially in high traffic areas.
+- Hand sanitizer dispensers are available throughout hotels and lodges, especially in high traffic areas.

 - Public areas have been reorganized according to new maximum capacity requirements.
 The spaces are duly signposted in compliance with the social distancing requirements.